-The shaving brush (or badger) is an essential element of so-called "traditional" shaving (wetshaving in English).
+The shaving brush (or shaving brush) is an essential element of so-called "traditional" shaving (wetshaving in English).
 There are all sizes, and all types of material.
-The handle can be made of wood, resin, metal; there is something for every taste.
-The hairs can come from real badgers (from the back of the animal, from its neck, or from its belly), from wild boars, but they can also be synthetic.
-At Raz * War, we have chosen to offer only badgers with synthetic hair.
-They are less expensive, easier to maintain and technology has made it possible to manufacture excellent quality.
+The handle can be made of wood, resin, metal, there is something for everyone.
+The hair can come from real badgers (from the back of the animal, from its neck, or from its belly), wild boars, bears, horses, but it can also be synthetic.
+At Raz * War, we made the choice to only offer badgers with synthetic hairs.
+They are less expensive, hypoallergenic, easier to maintain, and technology has made it possible to manufacture them of excellent quality.

 This shaving tool has many advantages.
-Rubbing the hair against the skin removes dead skin, cleanses the origin of the hair and exfoliates your skin, helping to avoid ingrown hairs.
-The harder the hair is, the better it will exfoliate the skin.
-It is ideal for young people who may have acne problems, but it is actually suitable for everyone.
-Our Black Fiber badger brush fits this description perfectly.
-Our Silvertip badger shows much softer hair.
-Traditionally, the hair from the animal's neck (the "white head" hair) has been the most noble part of the badger's coat.
-Our Silver Tip Badger Shaving Brush reproduces the softness and exceptional quality of these bristles.
+The friction of the hairs against the skin allows to eliminate dead skin, to clean the origin of the hair, to exfoliate your skin well, which helps to avoid ingrown hairs.
+The harder the hairs, the more they will exfoliate the skin.
+Our Black Fiber badger fits this description perfectly.
+Our Silvertip badger meanwhile shows much softer hair.
+Traditionally, the hair from the neck of the animal (those "white-headed" hairs) was the noblest part that could adorn the badger.
+Our Silver Tip shaving brush reproduces the softness and exceptional quality of these bristles.
 In principle, the softer the bristles, the easier the soap suds will be created.

-- Soak your shaving brush in warm water for about 15 seconds to soften the bristles and bring them to the right temperature.
-This will also allow badgers with real bristles to soak in water.
-It can't be said enough, water is the key ingredient to a successful shave.
-It softens the hair, while the badger is used to straighten it, making it ready for the razor to pass.
+- Soak your badger in hot water for about 15 seconds to soften the bristles of the brush and get them to the right temperature.
+It also allows badgers with animal hair to soak up water.
+It cannot be said enough, water is the key ingredient to a successful shave.
+It softens the hair, while the shaving brush is used to straighten it, making it ready for the passage of the razor.

-- Use the brush to apply the lather to all the areas you plan to shave, using linear strokes (like painting a wall) finishing with a movement going against the grain to straighten them well.
+- Use the shaving brush to apply the lather to all the areas you plan to shave, making linear movements (like painting a wall) finishing with a movement going against the grain to straighten them well.

-- An ideal shave requires 3 strokes: in the direction of the hair, against the direction of the hair, and crosswise.
-Remember to apply foam, well moistened, between each pass.
+- Often, an ideal shave requires 3 passes: across the grain, against the grain, and across the grain.
+Remember to apply foam, very wet, between each pass.

-- At the end of the shave, rinse the brush well with warm water to remove all the foam, and if it is very large, you can blot it with a towel.
-Let it dry head down on a brush holder.
-It's important to let the water drip off, especially if you're using a natural-fiber badger brush.
-If the badger is left with its head up, the water will concentrate in the badger's knot (the junction between the hair and the handle) and bacteria can grow.
+- At the end of the shaving, rinse the shaving brush well with lukewarm water to remove all the foam, and if it is very large, you can pat it dry with a towel.
+Let it dry head down on a badger holder.
+It is essential to let the water drip, especially if you are using a natural fiber shaving brush.
+Indeed, if the badger stays with its head up, the water will concentrate in the knot of the badger (the junction between the bristles and the handle); an overgrowth of bacteria can then occur.

-For badgers with a wooden handle, don't hesitate to apply a little oil to nourish the wood.
-For handles made of other materials, you can occasionally wipe the handle with a micro-fibre cloth to remove any traces of soap.
-Finally, you can occasionally shampoo your badger with warm water, especially if you use (pre) shave oil!
+For badgers with a wooden handle, don't hesitate to use a little oil occasionally to nourish the wood.
+For handles made of other materials, you can wipe them with a micro-fiber cloth from time to time to remove any traces that the soap may leave there.
+Finally, you can shampoo your badger with lukewarm water every now and then, especially if you are using (pre-) shave oil!

-One last tip, for those who use pre-shave oil.
-In such a case, it is imperative to choose a badger brush made of synthetic fibers, because the oil that is absorbed on the hair damages the natural fibers, encouraging bacterial proliferation.
+One final tip, for those who usepre-shave oil.
+In such a case, it is imperative to choose a synthetic fiber brush, as the oil that absorbs on the hair damages the natural fibers, encouraging bacterial growth.